 Or, if the Booking is still a ways off in the future and there is a Scheduled payment still coming, you can just let the extra charges be picked up by that scheduled payment automatically.

 You can request an additional payment from the guest by using the Request dropdown button on the Transactions tab shown above, and selecting "Request Payment".
 This will format an email to the guest asking them to pay what is due.
 They can do this via any acceptable payment methods that you have made available to them, and will be handled in the usual way.

 You will need to use that channel's method for requesting additional payments from a guest, after manually updating the booking charges in OwnerRez.
 When the payment arrives from the channel, you can record that in the Booking under Transactions, using the Payments dropdown button and selecting Record Payment.
 If the charges have been entered correctly, the Booking should end up showing a balance of 0.

 You cannot change dates in OwnerRez and have Airbnb update them.
 The dates can only be changed in Airbnb's own system, even if you are using an API connection.
 Follow the instructions here.
 This will normally update the charges also.

-Also, if you are using the Airbnb API, it does not support communication of resolution requests.
-You would need to manually update the charges in OwnerRez, keep an eye on the payment status in your Airbnb control panel, and manually record a payment under the Transactions tab when payment is approved.
+Also, if you are using the Airbnb API, it does not reliably support communication of resolution requests - sometimes they are visible, and other times not.
+You may need to manually update the charges in OwnerRez, keep an eye on the payment status in your Airbnb control panel, and manually record a payment under the Transactions tab when payment is approved.
 You can read more information about this process here.